 - Maintain joint research with partners examining seismicity induced by hydraulic fracturing in northeastern BC to provide new science to better understand induced seismicity, mitigate risks and further improve regulation and industry practices.

-- generating new, public ground motion monitoring data in the KSMAA;
+- generated new, public ground motion monitoring data in the KSMMA;

-- improving calibration of the ground-motion prediction equations to inform work in the area and update previous studies;
+- improved calibration of the ground-motion prediction equations to inform work in the area and update previous studies;

-- researching fault response to hydraulic fracturing and kinematics of fault rupture; and
+- researched fault response to hydraulic fracturing and kinematics of fault rupture; and

-- providing real-time seismic data to the public, operators and regulators.
+- provides real-time seismic data to researchers, the public, operators and regulators.

-The real-time, public data generated by this project will be used by researchers to help generate models to help predict when, where and why earthquakes associated with hydraulic fracturing occur.
-Specifically, it is creating new:
+The public data generated by this project can be used by researchers to help generate models to help predict when, where and why earthquakes associated with hydraulic fracturing can occur.
+Specifically, it created new:

-- data that can be used to assess individual seismicity and regulatory requirements in the KSMAA;
+- data that can be used to assess individual seismicity and regulatory requirements in the KSMMA;

-- train new subject matter experts (SMEs) / highly qualified persons (HQPs); and
+- trained new subject matter experts (SMEs) / highly qualified persons (HQPs); and

-- generate new, peer reviewed literature to guide future practices and research.
+- generated new, peer reviewed literature to guide future practices and research.

-The dense seismograph array will be installed in the KSMMA, between Dawson Creek and Fort St John in BC’s Northeast Region.
+The dense seismograph array is in the KSMMA, between Dawson Creek and Fort St John in BC’s Northeast Region.